 Here are two sites that show a bit more about what geologists have learned by how the tectonic plates moved when the 1964 quake occurred.
 As you can see, these papers came out many years later.
 It took a lot of study to figure out the mechanics it took for such a large quake (the 2nd largest ever recorded in our world) to occur.
 During those studies, many previously-held theories were disproved.

-As for this drawing, it took me nearly a whole day to draw in this small piece of a road from somewhere, that evidently was ruined by an earthquake–when tectonic plates collided.
+As for this drawing, it took me nearly a whole day to draw in this small piece of a road from somewhere in Alaska, that evidently was ruined by the earthquake–when tectonic plates collided.

 The #18 prompt for 2021 is MOON.